sebbekarlsson/BAD_DONT_USE_PIVBS/README.md

         vbs yourscript.asp

-# Oh god
-> Oh god why, what am I even doing with my life, writing ASP/VBS interpreters.
-> This project is of no use to anyone, and anyone who would even use it are
-> wasting their time.
+## Why

-> Everyone hates VBS and ASP anyways, why did my brain think it was a good
-> idea to do this...
-Ah well.
+> Why did my brain think it was a good idea to do this...

-> Feel free to contribute.